 I’m an Islamophobe because 1 in 1000 times I see a traditionally dressed Muslim man or woman a thought flits across my mind that they mean me harm.
 I don’t believe that 99% of Muslims have violent intentions any more than 99.99% of any other group do, but somewhere inside of me lies an Islamophobic streak.
 It’s got to go.

-I’m misogynistic when I hear one of my female friends preach and 1% of the time the phrase, ‘for a woman’ enters my brain.
+I’m misogynist when I hear one of my female friends preach and 1% of the time the phrase, ‘good speaker for a woman’ enters my brain.
 I don’t believe that men are superior to women at preaching, or anything like it, but the idea is still somewhere within me and every now and then it sneaks out.

 It pains me to realise that I’m not so unlike the faceless person throwing abuse and poor theology around the Internet.
 If I embraced these fleeting thoughts I would be a lot more like them.
 Whether it is previous belief long rejected, media influence or something else, there lies within me the potential for as much bigotry than anyone else’s